altbert/Whatsapp_speech_to_text/README.md

 # Whatsapp Speech To Text
-Speech to text in Whatsapp using [Whisper](https://github.com/openai/whisper) and [Whatsapp-Web.js](https://github.com/pedroslopez/whatsapp-web.js)
+Speech to text in Whatsapp using [Whisper](https://github.com/openai/whisper) and [Whatsapp-Web.js](https://github.com/pedroslopez/whatsapp-web.js), running on Docker.
 Originally the program was using Google Cloud Speech.